 I have always found one of the hardest parts of shopping online is knowing your size.
 No brand's jeans fit the same as the next brand - and finding the right fit for jewelry can be just as tricky.
 While we work really hard to give you the best sizing information we can - including measurements and tips on how to size yourself for the right fit on each product - we know it can be a little nerve-wracking before your piece comes wondering how it will feel and look once on.

-Our find your fit guide is one of our most comprehensive sizing resources on our website, featuring best practices for measuring your fingers for rings, wrists for bracelets and necks for necklaces.
-Today I want to share a few more tips for sizing your finger for rings and some helpful tricks for when a ring gets stuck!
+Our find your fit guide is one of our most comprehensive sizing resources for "how to find your ring size" on our website, featuring best practices for measuring your fingers for rings, wrists for bracelets and necks for necklaces.
+Today I want to share a few more tips to measure your ring size and some helpful tricks for when a ring gets stuck!

 BEWARE OF SLIDING THE SIZER ON AND OFF TOO MUCH